commercetools-demo/entity-diagram/README.md

-# ATTENTION: This repo contains an evaluation copy of GoJS.
-Please do not use it in production.

 This is the [TypeScript](https://www.typescriptlang.org/) version of the starter template to [develop Custom Applications](https://docs.commercetools.com/merchant-center-customizations/custom-applications) for the Merchant Center.

 # Installing the template